jguhlin/sfasta/FORMAT.md

 ### Index
 Goal is to not store all of NT (for example) in a hashmap in memory at once.

+#### Need multiple indices, one for blocks, one for score blocks, one for seq ID's...

 IndexMetadata {
     index_levels: u8,